amarama9/MavProject/README.md

-# MavProject _ This prject is  for academic and Design Reference purpose only .....
+# MavProject _

+This project is  for academic and Design Reference purpose only

 Instructions to Run Test with in the Project.